UACS210Spring2018/PA-and-Section-Writeups/PA10-KineticSculpture/README.md

 This is a two-week assignment.
-* For the first week, you will need to submit a class hierarchy diagram with ALL the class you plan to have and their fields and interface to Aropa and to Gradescope for peer review.
+* For the first week, you will need to submit a class hierarchy diagram with ALL the classes you plan to have and their fields and interface to Aropa and to Gradescope for peer review.

 * The whole assignment will need to be completed by the end of the second